Kelley Beaucar Vlahos is the executive editor of The American Conservative magazine

 before landing in the Internet policy and technology beat

 a global financial news wire now part of Reuters.
 She began her time at FOXNews.com

-in June 2001, and has since written about everything from national security and civil liberties in the wake of 9/11 to campaign
+in June 2001, and as a political beat reporter wrote about everything from national security and civil liberties in the wake

-finance reform, veterans, Operation Enduring Freedom and Operation Iraqi Freedom, the Middle East, gun control,the Department
+of 9/11, to campaign finance reform, veterans, Operation Enduring Freedom and Operation Iraqi Freedom, the Middle East, gun

-of Defense, the conservative movement and the progressive netroots, the media and the federal budget.
-She has written over
+control,the Department of Defense, the conservative movement and the progressive netroots, the media and the federal budget.

-100 "House Hunting" and Senate race profiles for the 2002 through 2006 election cycles, as well as coverage of the
+She wrote over 100 "House Hunting" and Senate race profiles for the 2002 through 2006 election cycles, as well as

 coverage of the 2004-2008 National Conventions, the 2008, 2012 and 2016 presidential elections, and every midterm

 cycle in between.